 5 Things Sales Managers Can do to Close the Sales Gap

 Sales coaching is the number one sales management activity that drives sales performance.
-Now that all sales calls are being done remotely, it appears that sales coaching has gone into lockdown as well.
+Now that all sales calls are being done remotely, sales coaching has also gone into lockdown.

 Your salespeople have had to adapt to selling via Zoom or telephone.
 As a result, they have had to adapt their messaging.

 It would help if you asked yourself the following questions:

 How have you/your frontline sales managers adapted to selling virtually?

 How do you know how your sales team is doing selling virtually?

 How do you know if they are on message?